zerynth/docs/docs/reference/libs/zerynth/mqtt/docs/examples.md

 # Examples

-The following are a list of examples for lib.zerynth.mqtt
+The following are a list of examples for lib.zerynth.mqtt.

 ## MQTT at mosquitto.org

 This simple example shows how to connect to an mqtt broker using Zerynth mqtt module and how to start publishing data on a channel and receiving data  from other sources publishing on different ones.

 ```main.py```